 Ensure a slight fall when laying to take surface water away from any buildings.
 We recommend laying paving on a full bed of mortar, mixed 6 parts sharp sand to 1 part cement at a damp and workable condition without being overly wet and runny.
 Push the slab down by hand to roughly the level required then gently tap into place using a rubber mallet ensuring the paving is level using a spirit level.
 Allow a gap of 10-15mm or whatever the manufacturer suggests for the type of paving you are using between each slab.
 Do not walk on the paving until the mortar has set.

 At the planning stage try and keep cutting to a minimum.
-Should you need to cut slabs powered disc cutters are available from local hire shops.
+If you need to cut slabs, powered disc cutters are available from local hire shops.
 Make sure you follow correct safety procedures and obtain instructions as these are potentially dangerous machines.

-Installing on a hard (bound) surface such as concrete, tarmac, macadam, asphalt
+Installing on a bound surface such as concrete, tarmac, macadam, asphalt

 - Ensure surface is clean and free from debris

 - A slight fall of 1:200 to assist drainage is preferred, otherwise a few drainage holes in the concrete are recommended